 Are you a side sleeper?
 Check out these sleep tips for side sleepers.

 Pillows for Stomach Sleepers

-Stomach sleepers make up about 16% of all sleepers, making it a little more common than back sleeping.
+Stomach sleepers make up about 16 percent of all sleepers, making it more common than back sleeping.
 Sleeping on your stomach is considered one of the worst positions for spinal alignment, but it’s possible to sleep on your stomach without causing profound pressure on your neck and upper back.

 The best pillows for stomach sleepers are: